linusg/libjs-test262/README.md

 ## Current status

 Various tests run to completion and yield correct results.
-However some required functionality is not implemented yet, namely the `flags` metadata value is completely ignored, meaning asynchronous tests (e.g. `Promise`) as well as strict mode/non-strict mode tests will currently lead to false positives or false negatives.
+However some required functionality is not implemented yet, namely proper handling of strict mode vs. non-strict mode tests, will currently lead to false positives or false negatives.

 Few of the test harness files do not parse yet or generate runtime errors.